 The UL Length field is currently reserved for MU-RTS.
 For other TF variants it signals the exact PPDU length and the PPDU duration is derived indirectly from the length information.
 Hence, this field cannot be used as it is with current interpretation to signal time allocation for TXS.

 Extensibility issue 1: In future, the group may consider a generalized scheme where a single TF sent from AP sequentially allocates time to multiple STAs for P2P.
 For example, TF sent at time t may schedule STA-1 for the interval (t,t+T1), STA-2 for (t+T1, t+T1+T2), STA-3 for (t+T1+T2, t+T1+T2+t3),… This can be used, for example, for scheduling isochronous P2P traffic with latency bound of few 100us where the additional overhead of a new TF plus SIFS for every allocation becomes significant.
-If such a scheme is adopted, then the signaling defined for this would also cover our current single user allocation scheme as a special case.
+If such a scheme is adopted, then the signaling defined for that protocol would also cover our current single user allocation scheme as a special case.
 Hence, its cleaner to avoid duplication of signaling and rather try to make our current signaling seamlessly extensible for the future protocol.

 Extensibility issue 2: In future, the group may consider schemes wherein a single MU-RTS TXS variant sent from AP allocates time to multiple STAs for P2P in different RUs (see 11-21-1938, 11-19-1117).
 In such cases, similar to C-OFDMA, it may be important to align the PPDUs transmitted on the different RUs.
 As such the signaling for PPDU lengths need to be common to all addressed STAs.
 If we use the UL Length field to signal TXOP allocation for our current modes of TXS, then reusing the same field to signal PPDU length in a different mode may be harder for implementations.
-Its probably cleaner to keep the usage of UL Length to signal PPDU length as it is today and not mix it with TXOP allocation.
+It is probably cleaner to keep the usage of UL Length to signal PPDU length as it is today and not mix it with TXOP allocation.

 We summarize the comparison between two options below: